sfc-gh-dwilczak/tutorials/docs/engineering/openflow/connectors/postgres/index.md

 Once uploaded you can select your driver and click "ok".
 ![UPDATE](images/46.png)

 Finally you'll put in your postgres password, username, publication name, and replication slot name.
-Clikc Apply
+Click Apply.
 ![UPDATE](images/47.png)

 ## Run